mrush-ilao/ilao-documentation/docs/source/lcv_points_system.rst

   * for manual awards, it comes from the manual credit form

 * the number of points awarded
-* the user id of the person awarding the points (for automated awards, this is anonymous)
+* the user id of the person awarding the points (for automated awards, this is anonymous as the system user)